webdevelopers-eu/zolinga/system/wiki/Zolinga Core/Module Installation and Updates.md

 This may seem a bit confusing at first, but it is a very powerful mechanism that allows you to control the installation and update process of your module in a very fine-grained way.

-The rule of thumb is this:
+## Rules

 - The `install/install` folder should always contain all scripts necessary to install the module from scratch.
-You can modify, add or remove scripts from this folder at any time.
-They will be executed only once during the installation phase.
+  - You can freely modify old, add new or remove existing scripts from this folder at any time.
+  - They will be executed only once during the installation phase.
+So modification of these scripts will only affect new installations and not existing systems.
 - The `install/update` folder should contain all scripts necessary to update the module from one version to another.
-You should not modify the scripts in this folder as already executed scripts will never be executed again.
-Only new scripts will be executed.
+  - You should not modify the scripts in this folder as already executed scripts will never be executed again and older scripts are essential to upgrading older systems.
+  - Only scripts with new names will be executed on existing systems.
 So in "update" folder you just keep adding new scripts to keep existing systems up to date.
+Fixing older scripts usually means adding new scripts that fix the problems caused by the older upgrade/installation scripts.

+## Development Workflow

+- you start with the `install/install` folder and add all scripts necessary to install the module from scratch.
+You tweak it until it works or until anybody else uses your module.
+- then with every change you add **new** scripts to the `install/update` folder to add the incremental change and in the same time you *alter* the old installation scripts or you may add new scripts in the `install/install` folder to reflect the changes in the initial installation process as well.

 ## Naming Conventions